 To appraise a vehicle, please select a model below:

-More recently, however, Mercedes decided to replace the CLK with the similar E-Class coupe and convertible.
-But this two-door Benz remains an appealing pre-owned option.
+After a 12-year model run, however, Mercedes replaced the CLK with the similar E-Class coupe and convertible.
+Still, the CLK remains an appealing pre-owned option.
 Offering refined road manners, a sufficient amount of sportiness and the expected levels of Mercedes-Benz luxury, safety and prestige, the CLK is certainly worth considering.

 Produced from 2003-'09, the second-generation Mercedes-Benz CLK-Class debuted in coupe form as the CLK320 (215-horsepower 3.2-liter V6), CLK500 (302-hp 5.0-liter V8) and CLK55 AMG (362-hp 5.4-liter V8).
 Convertible equivalents to all three joined for 2004.
 In 2005, the CLK500 switched from a five-speed automatic to the current seven-speed automatic transmission, and this was also the last year the CLK55 AMG was available in coupe form (and the year the navigation system switched from a CD-based to a DVD-based unit).